-PHYSICAL EXAMINATION STANDARDS: A printed or typewritten form signed by a licensed physician, physician assistant, or nurse practitioner indicating that a physical examination was administered on a specific date within the previous six (6) month period on a specifically named individual shall constitute sufficient evidence of a physical examination. by a qualified physician within six (6) months prior to the entrance of a child into the beginner grade and the seventh grade.
+A printed or typewritten form signed by a licensed physician, physician assistant, or nurse practitioner, indicating that a physical examination was administered on a specific date within the previous six (6) month period on a specifically named individual shall constitute sufficient evidence of a physical examination by a qualified physician within six (6) months prior to the entrance of a child into the beginner grade and the seventh grade.
 A physical exam is also required in the case of a transfer from out of state to any other grade of the local school.
-As a substitute for such evidence of a physical, an objection in writing to a physicial examination of such child signed and dated by a parent or guardian of such child may be submitted to the local school.
+As a substitute for such evidence of a physical, an objection in writing to a physical examination of such child signed and dated by a parent or guardian of such child may be submitted to the local school.

-REMINDER: You will not be able to practice or participate in any sports until your physical examination is completed and turned in to the school.
+Students will not be able to practice or participate in any sports until a physical examination is completed and turned in to the school.
 The local clinics have asked that you please try to get your school/sports physicals scheduled and completed prior to August 1.
-Click on the link below to find contact information for the local clinics.
+Click on the link below to find contact information for local clinics.